spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/airgap/checklist.md

 <TabItem label="VMware vSphere" value="vsphere">

-- [ ] Creat a vSphere VM and Template folder with the name `spectro-templates`.
+- [ ] Create a vSphere VM and Template folder with the name `spectro-templates`.

 - [ ] Import the Operating System and Kubernetes distribution OVA required for the install and placed the OVA in the `spectro-templates` folder.